 Maintaining a large branch footprint poses an operational headache, mainly due to paper-based records.
 Paper records created, used, and stored in the branch footprint pose significant cost and risk to the bank.
 There are six key pain points that hinder paper-based branch operations:

-Customer experience.
-Banks cannot easily access customer files organized in a 360-degree view to provide timely service.
+- Customer experience.
+Banks cannot easily access customer files organised in a 360-degree view to provide timely service.
 Tellers are delayed in their ability to service customers as they must sort through physical files or request new copies from the customer.

-Real estate.
+- Real estate.
 These files occupy significant physical footprints in expensive branch locations.
-As of 2018, the average new bank branch is around 2,500 square feet.
-Banks invest an average of $2–$4 million to open a new branch, and valuable real estate can be taken up by filing cabinets and paper storage instead of customer service centers.
+As of 2018, the average new bank branch is around 750m2.
+Banks invest an average of £1.6-£3.2 million to open a new branch, and valuable real estate can be taken up by filing cabinets and paper storage instead of customer service centers.

-Business resilience/disaster recovery.
-As demonstrated by the aftermath of Hurricane Sandy in 2012, branches in the Caribbean are not the only ones vulnerable to closures and wipeout of records due to natural disasters.
+- Business resilience/disaster recovery.
+As natural disasters are becoming more commonplace branches are vulnerable to closures and the records within are at risk.
 During natural disasters or regional disruptions and conflicts, many bank branches are forced to close, cutting them off from all records located in the branch footprint.

 There are three key categories of paper records that branches must contend with:

-New transactional documents.
+- New transactional documents.
 Customers continue to bank in-person and on paper, especially for transactions requiring signatures.
-Even if physical documents are digitized by tellers upon receipt, the physical copies might still be retained.
+Even if physical documents are digitised by tellers upon receipt, the physical copies might still be retained.

-Operational documents.
-Branches retain operational records onsite and often have dedicated offsite operational centers for manually processing application documents.
+- Operational documents.
+Branches retain operational records onsite and often have dedicated offsite operational centres for manually processing application documents.
 Branch staff create printouts, interoffice mail, and unnecessary copies of customer documents.

 If it were easy, we would have fixed it already